Location of Adventure

-Accommodations, all meals from breakfast on Day 2 to lunch on Day 9, safe drinking water, services of NHA Expedition Leader, services of a local naturalist guides and boat crew, a WWF expert on select departures, some gratuities, airport transfers, permits and entrance fees, all sales taxes.
+Accommodations, all meals from dinner on Day 1 (starting October 2016) to lunch on Day 9, safe drinking water, services of NHA Expedition Leader, services of a local naturalist guides and boat crew, a WWF expert on select departures, some gratuities, airport transfers, permits and entrance fees, all sales taxes.

 Travel to and from start and end point of trip, internal flights between Lima-Iquitos (approximately $390, to be added to your invoice), alcoholic beverages, some gratuities, passport and visa fees, optional activities, items of a personal nature (phone calls, souvenirs, etc.), airline baggage fees, airport and departure taxes (both international and domestic), optional travel insurance.

 This program does not require a high degree of physical fitness, as much of our wildlife viewing is done from small motorized skiffs.
 Getting in and out of the skiffs can sometimes feel a bit unsteady, especially with the current of the river.
 Some excursions involve walking on nature trails through the rain forest.
 Guests must be able to walk at least 1.5 miles in high humidity over uneven ground with overgrown roots, in order to participate in all excursions.
 One trail excursion also requires ascending and descending around 100 steps.
 Walking on muddy trails or through standing water may be necessary at times.
 Guests are not required to participate in all activities.

 Important Information About This Trip